 Career searching can be intimidating – especially if it’s in a new city or country.
-Someone recently wrote to ask me:
+Someone wrote to my blog to ask me:

 I’m planning to move to Canada in [a] few months and settle in Canada.
 I just need to understand the work culture, things I should be aware of, applying for jobs etc.